1982 French Open – Women's singles

 Martina Navratilova defeated Andrea Jaeger in the final, 7–6(8–6), 6–1 to win the women's singles tennis title at the 1982 French Open.
 It was her first French Open singles title and fourth major singles title overall.

-Hana Mandlíková was the defending champion, but was defeated by Navratilova in the semifinals.
+Hana Mandlíková was the defending champion, but was defeated in the semifinals by Navratilova.
+Four-time champion Chris Evert was defeated by Jaeger in the semifinals.

 Seeds

 The seeded players are listed below.
 Martina Navratilova is the champion; others show the round in which they were eliminated.